haleydave/CompArchFinal/README.md

 This is a J type operation.
 The opcode for this is 101, this jumps the PC to that point in memory.
 ![image](https://user-images.githubusercontent.com/38709917/168492324-63a10723-6691-46bc-b898-b7e9516a61a1.png)

 This is an I type operation.
-The specific opcode for this one is
+The specific opcode for this one is 101, which is used to set a flag.